 2500# Galvanized Spindle-Lube 2x2 straight boat trailer axle that sits over the springs

 This custom galvanized boat trailer axle is manufactured to the customer's track and spring center measurements.
 Hot dip galvanized trailer axles provide maximum corrosion resistance in saltwater application and can last years.
-All boat trailer axles require 2-4 business days for fabrication.
+All boat trailer axles require 5-6 business days for fabrication (excluding holidays and weekends).
 There must be a minimum difference of 11" between the track and the spring center measurements in order for this axle to be built.

 In order for an axle order to be placed Champion Trailers will need to know the track and spring center measurement.
 Make sure to take a look below to see how to measure and how to pick out your new trailer axle.